ndelaire/teamgenerator/README.md

 ## Installation
-To install dependencies, run npm i
+To install dependencies, run npm i and install Inquirer and Jest

 ## Technologies
 * Node.js